 Business Email Compromise (BEC)

-Business Email Compromise (BEC) is soaring and companies across Europe are been affected, BEC is an exploit in which the attacker gains access to a corporate email account and spoofs the owner's identity to defraud the company or its employees, customers or partners of funds.
+Business Email Compromise (BEC) is soaring and companies are been affected, BEC is an exploit in which the attacker gains access to a corporate email account and spoofs the owner's identity to defraud the company or its employees, customers or partners of funds.
 Typically attackers request funds to be transferred to an offshore location typically to Hong Kong.

-Digitpol a global cyber crime investigation agency is providing assistance to affected firms in Europe via Digitpol’s Hong Kong offices by provide rapid assistance with freezing funds wired to fraudsters accounts and liaison with local authorities to recover the stolen funds.
+Digitpol a global cyber crime investigation agency is providing assistance to affected firms by providing rapid response with investigation, legal and assistance with freezing funds wired to fraudsters accounts by liaison with local authorities to recover the stolen funds.
 Business Email Compromise (BEC) is a scam targeting companies who conduct regular wire transfers and have suppliers abroad, typically firms that have business with Asia or with offshore locations are at target.
 BEC attackers rely heavily on social engineering tactics to trick unsuspecting employees and executives.

 Digitpol's Business Email Compromise Investigation Team are certified computer forensic investigators and fraud examiners and can assist to all cases related to Email Scams and Fraud.